 Information Campaign to Reduce Plastic Bag Consumption in Supermarkets in Mexico

 More than 500 billion plastic bags are used every year, and in many cases they are only used once before becoming landfill waste or litter.
-Many developed and developing countries have adopted regulations to ban non-degradable bags or fees to reduce demand.
+Many high income countries and low- and middle-income countries have adopted regulations to ban non-degradable bags or fees to reduce demand.
 This evaluation measured the impact of different in-store information campaigns on the consumption of plastic shopping bags and the sale of reusable bags in grocery stores across Mexico.
 The information campaigns did not significantly reduce plastic bag consumption or increase the sale of the reusable bags.
 The low intensity of the campaigns may have been a factor in their ineffectiveness.

 Context of the evaluation

 Mexico City uses an estimated 20 million bags per day.3 In 2009, the Federal District of Mexico City chose to ban the use of non-degradable plastic bags within the city and to fine shops for dispensing free plastic bags.
 While there are clear advantages to using degradable plastics—most notably that these bags break down and are not a threat to animal life—life-cycle studies suggest that environmental impacts are minimized most by using reusable shopping bags.

 This evaluation measured the impacts of audio and visual in-store communication strategies on the consumption of plastic shopping bags and on the sale of reusable bags at grocery stores across Mexico.